KamalaKoinLoot/KaKL/README.md

 https://litecoin.org

-What is Litecoin?
+What is KamalaKoinLoot?
+(KaKL)
 ----------------

-Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Litecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+KaKL is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+KaKL uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Litecoin Core is the name of open source software which enables the use of this currency.